MH-Abir97/OOP-Document/OOPDocument.md

  5. The choice between call by value and call by reference depends on the specific requirements of the program and the programmer's preference.

+# C# - Interface

+In the human world, a contract between the two or more humans binds them to act as per the contract.

+* In the same way, an interface includes the declarations of related functionalities.
+* The entities that implement the interface must provide the implementation of declared functionalities.

+* An interface can contain declarations of methods, properties, indexers, and events.
+However, it cannot contain instance fields.

+> Example: C# Interface

+interface IFile

+{

+    void ReadFile();
+    void WriteFile(string text);
+}

+1. An interface can contain declarations of methods, properties, indexers, and events.

+2. Default interface methods with implementation body are supported from C# 8.0.
+An interface cannot contain constructors and fields.
+3. Interface members are by default abstract and public.
+4. You cannot apply access modifiers to interface members.
+Although, C# 8.0 onwards, you may use private, protected, internal, public, virtual, abstract, sealed, static, extern, and partial modifiers on certain conditions.

+ > Points to Remember :

+1. An interface can contain declarations of methods, properties, indexers, and events.
+Default interface methods with implementation body are supported from C# 8.0.

+2. An interface cannot contain constructors and fields.

+3. Interface members are by default abstract and public.

+4. You cannot apply access modifiers to interface members.
+Although, C# 8.0 onwards, you may use private, protected, internal, public, virtual, abstract, sealed, static, extern, and partial modifiers on certain conditions.